edwardchalstrey1/fragmented_genome_with_snps/writeup/rearrangement_methods.md

 - The aim is to create a rearrangement method which can later be used to determine the likely position of a phenotype altering mutant SNP, based on the distribution of SNPs in the sequence: see the repository [README](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/README.md) for more information.

-- I have set up my model genome so that the mutant is at the mid-point (100,000) of a 200Kb sequence, around which a normal ditribution of SNPs are centred
+- I have set up my model genome so that the mutant is at the mid-point (100,000) of a 200Kb sequence, around which a normal ditribution of SNPs are centred: For all the results in this document, the model genome was split into 1310 fragments of 50-250bp length

 - Once I have a rearrangement method that is succesful at determining the mutant position in my model genome, I can modify that method for models with different mutant positions, by varying the midpoint the method uses to distribute the fragments around.